sbates130272/qemu-minimal/README.md

 This repo utilizes git Large File Storage (lfs) in order to avoid having to host the large jessie-clean.qcow2 image inside the repo.
 See [here](https://git-lfs.github.com/) for more information.

+## Simple Initramfs

+The simple script in the scripts folder generates a really simple initramfs with a statically linked rootfs.
+Useful for really simple sanity testing.